PIC PWM for the PIC Microcontroller. This page shows you how to setup registers in PIC microcotnrollers to control the PWM module.

 The frequency of the PWM signal is important depending on the device you are

-frequency high (kHz) so a low pass filter could remove the frequency component.
+high (kHz) so a low pass filter could remove the frequency component.
+How high

-How high depends on how much frequency component is allowed at output and
+depends on how much frequency component is allowed at output and depends on how

-it and you can do this by using a resistor capacitor filter (low pass).
-The
+and you can do this by using a resistor capacitor filter (low pass).
+The higher

-higher the PWM frequency the less that frequency will come through the filter
+the PWM frequency the less that frequency will come through the filter so you

 Note: In some cases a filter is not needed as the filtering is done by the device you are controlling e.g. a motor (is inductive anyway).
 Or in the case of an RGB ledyour eye averages out the signal (persistence of vision)!